benjaminmayo/merchantkit/README.md

 The `ProductInterfaceController` class encompasses common behaviours needed to present In-App Purchase for sale.
 However, it remains abstract enough not be tied down to one specific user interface appearance or layout.

 Developers simply provide the list of products to display and tells the controller to fetch data.
 The `delegate` notifies the app when to update its custom UI.
 It handles loading data, intermittent network connectivity and in-flight changes to the availability and state of products.

+See the [Example project](Example/) for a basic implementation of the `ProductInterfaceController`.

 ## Formatters